HTTP tests

 ]

-If you are using session-based authentication, then make sure to switch the session driver to an in-memory store.
+If you are using session-based authentication, make sure to also set up the session plugin.
+See Populating session store - Setup.

 That's all.
 Now, you may login users using the loginAs method.
 The method accepts the user object as the only argument and marks the user as logged in for the current HTTP request.